HCIS-Lab/RiskBench/README.md

 ![planning aware ](images/planning_aware.gif)
 Planning-aware risk assessment evaluation takes place in CARLA simulaotr.
 We provide the materials (vehicle's control and random seed) to reproduce all testing scenarios.

 step 1.
-Put all interactive/obstacle dictionary files to path_to_carla/PythonAPI/
+Move to the planning_aware_eval folder
+COPY "interactive" or "obstacle" folder to path_to_carla/PythonAPI/

 setp 2. run bash file
 ```